VirgilSecurity/virgil-iotkit/tools/virgil-device-initializer/README.md

 |-------------------------------------------------------------------------------------------|---------------------------------------------------------------------|
 | ```virgil-device-initializer [global options] command [command options] [arguments...]``` | CLI forms a Device card request and store it in ```transfer file``` |

-The result of the command executing is the following:
+The result of the command execution is the following:

 - Generated IoT device card request for further registration via Device registrar.
 - Generated IoT device key pair.
 Private key is stored in IoT device memory, public key is stored in device digital card.